CARE INSTRUCTIONS FOR NATURAL FABRICS AND BRASS

 Cotton Sateen: Hand wash the garment in warm water (cold water for dark colours), and line dry.
 Do not iron directly onto the garment.
 Ensure that there is a thin sheet of cotton fabric in-between the warm iron soleplate and the cotton sateen garment.

-Hand-dyed artisanal silk: As pure silk has very modest colour retention capabilities compared to polyester, it is recommended that garments made from dyed silk be gently hand washed separately from other clothing especially those of a different colour.
+Hand-dyed Artisanal Peace Silk: As pure silk has very modest colour retention capabilities compared to polyester, it is recommended that garments made from dyed silk be gently hand washed separately from other clothing especially those of a different colour.
 Use mild organic soap such as castile soap with cool water.
 Lay the garment flat to dry and use a warm iron setting (or as above).

 Brass Charms & Brooches: The brass charms and pieces used to make brooches pinned onto Ventriloquist Court®’s garments are finished with a professional lead-free oxidation process.
 The brass manufacturer recommends the following cleaning instructions: use a damp cloth only (no jewellery detergents, special cleaning cloths etc, as these will damage the surface of the brass).